macro21KGB/phasmo-pedia/README.md

 ## Features

 - **Client Interface**: A user-friendly interface, similar to ChatGPT, where users can chat and ask questions about Phasmophobia.
-- **Question Answering**: Provides answers to questions about Phasmophobia using a Large Language Model (LLM) integrated with RAG for enhanced accuracy and context-aware responses.
+- **Question Answering API**: API that answers questions about Phasmophobia using a Large Language Model (LLM) integrated with RAG for enhanced accuracy and context-aware responses.
 - **Retrieval-Augmented Generation (RAG)**: Enhances the response accuracy by retrieving relevant information before generating answers, ensuring that responses are contextually relevant and accurate.

 ## How It Works